TheEternalComrade/The-Prince-Keeb/README.md

 That meant it needed to be low profile, have a thin case, and make use of layers as opposed to more keys.

+This keyboard uses KMK for firmware. because of its unique ease of use.

 Small as it may seem I think this keyboard packs a truly <i>royal</i> experience.